Adrian Bower

-Adrian Bower (born 20 August 1970) is an English actor, best known for his role as physical education and geography teacher Brian Steadman in the first three series of the British comedy series Teachers.
+Adrian Bower (born 20 August 1970) is an English actor and voice over artist.
+He is best known for his role as physical education and geography teacher Brian Steadman in the first three series of the British comedy series Teachers.
 In 2015, he played Leofric in The Last Kingdom, a British television drama adapted from Bernard Cornwell's historical novels series The Saxon Stories.

 Born in Chester, Cheshire, England, he studied drama at Guildhall School of Music and Drama, London.